 Your proof of financial resources verifies that you can pay for your period of study.
 At least the living expenses for your first year in Germany must be fully financed.
-In general, around 10,000 euros of income or assets are required for the first year, or 850 euros per month.
+In general, around 11,000 euros of income or assets are required for the first year.
 But evidence of higher amounts may also be requested.
 The German embassy in your home country will provide more information on the proof that needs to be provided.
 In principle, the following types of proof are possible: